 In a second Socio-QUEST, Social Class and Social Stratification (Microsoft Word 38kB Oct14 13), students study social-economic status using an online marketing tool.
 Students enter their zip code and the site shows profiles of people who live in that zip code.
 Marketers use these types of profiles to market products.
 Students do a comparison among different zip codes.
 They must identify what type of products they would market to each zip code based on the description of a cluster of people with specific socioeconomic characteristics within a neighborhood.

 For a third Socio-QUEST (not available online), students look at constitutions from around the world.
-I point them to a helpful database such as the Constitution Finder that contains most of the world's constitutions.
+I point them to a helpful database such as the Constitution Finder (link down) that contains most of the world's constitutions.
 Students do a mini-qualitative analysis between the constitutions of different countries to determine what is similar and what is different.
 They must answer the question, "Why would we expect to see similarities and differences?"
 One of my goals is for students to see that historically, when you see language about everybody being created equal in a society, you can almost guarantee that the United States or England had an impact on that country's constitution.
 This activity helps students begin to see larger social forces and how these forces impact societies.

 - Lack of student preparation.
 The biggest challenges for me are students who come to class unprepared, i.e. not having read the materials.
 Switching to the hybrid format for my class has made a significant improvement in that area.
 By requiring students to show that they have done some work ahead of time outside of class, students arrive better prepared.
 Such preparation is particularly important for group work.
 This way, all of the students in the groups have read the material and are ready to go.
 Otherwise, students who are unprepared cannot process the information fast enough to produce the quality of products that I'm expecting when I assign a group project.